istio/istio.io/content/en/docs/ops/configuration/mesh/app-health-check/index.md

 ### Separate port

 Another alternative is to use separate port for health checking and regular traffic.
+Seperate port is not recommended as it requires changing your health check on a seperate port.
+This option should only be explored when Probe rewrite doesn't work.

 Run these commands to re-deploy the service: